japandotorg/shinku/docs/cog.rst

-.. currentmodule:: jishaku
+.. currentmodule:: shinku

-jishaku as a cog
+shinku as a cog
 ================

 Custom cogs and the Feature framework
 --------------------------------------

-The jishaku cog contains commands for bot management, debugging and experimentation.
+The shinku cog contains commands for bot management, debugging and experimentation.

 The conventional way to add the cog is by using the module as an extension:

 .. code:: python3

-    bot.load_extension('jishaku')
+    bot.load_extension('shinku')
     # or
-    await bot.load_extension("jishaku")
+    await bot.load_extension("shinku")

-You could also create your own extension to load the ``Jishaku`` cog, but this is not recommended:
+You could also create your own extension to load the ``Sinku`` cog, but this is not recommended:

 .. code:: python3

-    from jishaku.cog import Jishaku
+    from shinku.cog import Sinku

     def setup(bot: commands.Bot):
         # I don't recommend doing this!
-        bot.add_cog(Jishaku(bot=bot))
+        bot.add_cog(Sinku(bot=bot))

-If you wish to change or add to the functionality on jishaku for your specific bot, you must use the Features framework to create a new cog.
+If you wish to change or add to the functionality on shinku for your specific bot, you must use the Features framework to create a new cog.

-The ``Jishaku`` cog is composited from multiple Features that implement various parts of its functionality.
+The ``shinku`` cog is composited from multiple Features that implement various parts of its functionality.
 When the cog is instantiated, the inherited Features are used to compile the final command tree.

 .. image:: /images/features.png